A note about these definitions: Each of these definitions has been carefully researched

 groups, including African-Americans, embrace the term ‘lesbian’ as an identity label.

 Lesbian Baiting - The heterosexist notion that any woman who prefers the company of woman, or who does not have a male partner, is a lesbian.

-LGBTQI - A common abbreviation for lesbian, gay, bisexual, transgender, queer and intersexed community.
+LGBTQI - A common abbreviation for lesbian, gay, bisexual, transgender, queer and intersex community.

 Lipstick Lesbian - Usually refers to a lesbian with a feminine gender expression.
 Can be used in a positive or a derogatory way, depending on who is using it.
 Is sometimes also used to refer to a lesbian who is seen as automatically passing for heterosexual.

-Male Lesbian - A male-bodied person who identifies as a lesbian.
+Male Lesbian - A male-identified person who identifies as a lesbian.
 This differs from a heterosexual male in that a male lesbian is primarily attracted to other lesbian, bisexual or queer identified people.
-May sometimes identify as gender variant, or as a female/woman.
+May sometimes identify as gender variant, or as a woman.
 (See ‘Lesbian.’)